 IT teams should be in charge of a large number of servers and apps, but doing so physically is not a scalable technique.
 The more complicated an IT system is, the more difficult it is to keep track of all of the moving elements.
 Multiple automated assignments and their configurations must be consolidated among groups of frameworks or machines.
 This is where orchestration comes in handy.

 What is Flow Orchestrator and how does it work?

 Admins may create sophisticated multi-user, multi-step automated business processes using Flow Orchestrator by using clicks rather than coding.

-You may combine your automated processes into a single point of interaction using Flow Orchestrator.
+You may combine your automated processes into a single point of interaction using salesforce orchestration flow.
 Orchestrator’s no-code method allows you to orchestrate and transform Flows into steps structured by stages.
 This technique provides several advantages, including increased flexibility in creating approval processes, improved ability to delegate work to any Salesforce user, and greater control over record lifecycles.
 It is recommended that you use Flow Orchestrator and order your Record-Triggered Flows using Flow Trigger Explorer to automate complex procedures.